 Sound healing is an ancient practice that has become increasingly recognized for its ability to facilitate emotional, physical, and spiritual well-being.
-Sound has the capacity to influence our minds and bodies in profound ways, and as research continues to explore this practice, we’re beginning to understand the deep connection between vibration, energy, and health.
+While it has long been understood that sound has the capacity to influence our minds and bodies in profound ways, research continues to explore this practice and we’re beginning to understand the deep connection between vibration, energy, and health.

 The History of Sound Healing

-Sound healing isn’t a new concept, though it’s gaining a lot of traction recently.
 The use of sound for healing dates back thousands of years across various cultures.
 The ancient Egyptians, Greeks, and Chinese recognized the therapeutic potential of sound, with instruments like the lyre, gong, and singing bowls being used in rituals designed to promote health and harmony.
 In the East, sound has long been an integral part of spiritual practices.
 For instance, in Tibetan Buddhism, monks use singing bowls and chanting to invoke spiritual awareness and healing energy.
 The ancient Greeks also used music to heal the mind and body, with Pythagoras, the famous philosopher, developing his own approach to sound healing through his studies of the relationship between sound and mathematics.
 In the 20th century sound healing started gaining scientific attention.
-Researchers began exploring the links between sound frequencies and physical and psychological states, establishing sound as a legitimate therapeutic tool.
+As mentioned, researchers have begun exploring the links between sound frequencies and physical and psychological states, establishing sound as a legitimate scientifically supported therapeutic tool.

 The Science of Sound Healing

-Sound Healing has a scientific foundation.
-Sound is, at its core, vibration.
+Sound is vibration.
 When we hear sound, our bodies are responding to these vibrations, which can have powerful effects on our health.

 Brainwaves and Entrainment